Delicious dinner rolls that are ready in just barely over an hour!

 I wish I had the time/money to make everything this Thanksgiving but I am happy with my assignment of stuffing and a pie.
 What are you in charge of this Thanksgiving?
-If it’s rolls, here is a fabulous recipe for you!
+If you’re in charge of the rolls, here is a fabulous recipe for you!

-In just barely over an hour you will have freshly homemade rolls!
+In just barely over an hour, you will have fresh homemade rolls!
 These rolls taste fabulous!
 I served these at a recent dinner and everyone loved them!
 I also served them with a pretty and delicious Cranberry Citrus Butter.
 It was delicious!

 One Year Ago: Triple Berry Pie